 How does fermentation affect heat?

-Fermentation tends to mellow out the heat from chili peppers, so that fermented hot sauces tend to be milder in addition to having more flavor.
+Fermentation tends to mellow out the heat from chili peppers, so fermented hot sauces tend to be milder and have more flavor.
 Unfermented hot sauces tend to be hotter since these sauces have not undergone a fermentation process to mellow out the chili peppers.

 Unfermented hot sauces are certainly easier (and quicker) to make at home.
-If you’re looking to begin exploring hot sauces, start with unfermented recipes and grow from there.
+If you want to explore hot sauces for the first time, start with unfermented recipes and grow from there.
 Unfermented hot sauces also tend to be hotter, so if you’re looking for the bigger zing on the plate, turn here.